-Ryan is a second-year doctoral student in the Graduate Group in Ecology and a trainee in the Sustainable Oceans program.
-Originally from Chicago, he spent six years in the Navy (four on a submarine), and then used his Post-9/11 GI Bill to earn his B.A. in zoology from the University of Wisconsin-Madison and M.M.A. from the School of Marine and Environmental Affairs (SMEA) at the University of Washington.
-His master’s degree focused on the nexus of marine and environmental science and policy, and laid the groundwork for a planned dissertation focusing on coastal community resilience to climate change-related shocks.
+Ryan is a third-year doctoral student in the Graduate Group in Ecology and a trainee in the Sustainable Oceans program, with a Computational Social Science Designated Emphasis.
+Originally from Chicago, he spent six years in the Navy, and then used his Post-9/11 GI Bill to earn his B.A. in zoology from the University of Wisconsin-Madison and M.M.A. from the School of Marine and Environmental Affairs (SMEA) at the University of Washington.
+His master’s degree focused on the nexus of marine and environmental science and policy, and laid the groundwork for a planned dissertation focusing on decision-making surrounding climate change and renewable energy, looking at offshore wind farm development off the coast of southern California.
 He previously worked on a project that investigated how local officials in municipalities respond to policy disruptions, specifically the global recycling market collapse and rise in micro-mobility use.
 His favorite thing to do is travel internationally, closely followed by cross-country road trips to experience the beauty of the U.S.’s landscape and population.

 - BA in zoology (University of Wisconsin-Madison)